5 Alabama Career Sectors That Offer Great Opportunities

 - Food and beverage products—More than 32,000

-In addition to the industries above, Alabama also has a successful automotive manufacturing sector that produced exports worth more than seven billion dollars in 2014.** And many thousands of other jobs exist in the state's trucking, shipping, and logistics industries.
+In addition to the industries above, Alabama also has a successful automotive manufacturing sector that produced exports worth nine billion dollars in 2016.** And many thousands of other jobs exist in the state's trucking, shipping, and logistics industries.

 And opportunities will likely increase for other skilled tradespeople as well as engineering technicians and computer-aided drafting specialists.
-Collectively, the construction, extraction, installation, maintenance, repair, production, transportation, and material moving industries in Alabama are expected to generate more than 17,000 annual job openings over that same decade.***
+Collectively, the construction, installation, maintenance, repair, production, transportation, and material moving industries in Alabama are expected to generate almost 35,000 new jobs over that same decade.***

 4. Business Management and Administration